The singular Hitchin fibration, cameral data, and representation theory: Introduction

+As an additional application of our local theory, we outline some results relating to the representation theory of the Lie algebra $\mathfrak{g}$.
+We assume that $G$ is semisimple, so that $\mathfrak{g}$ is identified with $\mathfrak{g}^*$ under the Killing form.

 The applications relate to two variants of the orbit method \cite{Kirillov}.
 The first involves the construction of Dixmier maps for sheets $\mathfrak{D}_S:S/G \rightarrow \mathscr X_\mathfrak{g}$ from the space of $G$-orbits of $S$ to the space $\mathscr X_\mathfrak{g}$ of primitive ideals of the universal enveloping algebra $\mathcal U(\mathfrak{g})$ \cite{Borho1} (see \cite{Dixmier1}, \cite{Dixmier2} for the original setting).
 In order to construct $\mathfrak{D}_S$, one must choose a polarisation, a certain type of parabolic subalgebra associated to $S$.
 We prove a relationship between the polarisations for $S$ and the Katsylo group $F$, using the Grothendieck-Springer theory for sheets.
 Moreover, this allows us to rewrite a theorem of \cite{BK} on the asymptotic behaviour of the multiplicity function $M:\mathfrak{g}/G \times \mathbb{N} \rightarrow \mathbb{N}$ in terms of the group $F$.
+We note that a similar connection between the geometry of Hitchin systems and polarisations has also been observed for parabolic Higgs bundles \cite{WWW1}, \cite{WWW2}.

 The second variant of the orbit method we consider constructs a map $\mathfrak{I}:\mathfrak{g}/G \rightarrow \mathscr X_\mathfrak{g}$ \cite{Losev4}.
 We give a formula for the multiplicity $\mu$ of the ideal $\mathfrak{I}(\mathcal O)$ for any adjoint orbit contained in a non-singular sheet in terms of the Katsylo group $F$.
 If $\mathfrak{g}$ is classical, this is related to an action of $F$ on the space of one-dimensional representations for an associated finite $W$-algebra \cite{Topley}.
 Combining this with our description for the multiplicity function gives the following relationship between these two apparently distinct notions.